bdurand/ultra_settings/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)
 [![Gem Version](https://badge.fury.io/rb/ultra_settings.svg)](https://badge.fury.io/rb/ultra_settings)

 This gem provides a method for managing application settings and loading their values from a variety of sources.
 It can help you get a handle on you application's configuration by providing a consistent method for accessing settings.
-It also provides a method for documenting your application's settings.
+It also provides a method for documenting and viewing your application's settings.

 It allows you to define a hierarchy with three layers of sources for your configuration values: